arngll/arngll-spec/n6drc-arngll.md

 that includes a nonce MUST include the nonce at the end of the beacon payload, preceded by a zero byte.

-The nonce, if present in the request, may be 1 to 8 bytes long.
+The nonce, if present in the request, MUST NOT be longer than 8 bytes long.
+Such requests SHOULD be ignored by the receiving station.

-To improve the performance of networks which use authentication, the responding node MAY omit the network information (including the NETID) from the beacon response if ALL of the following criteria are met:
+To improve the performance of networks which use authentication, the responding station MAY omit the NETID and beacon parameters (including the NETID) from the beacon response if ALL of the following criteria are met:

  *  A nonce is present in the beacon request